-After eight years of critical success and its mark on television history, AMC’s 1960s advertising drama ‘Mad Men’ is finally came to a close in 2015.
+After eight years of critical success and its mark on television history, AMC’s 1960s advertising drama ‘Mad Men’ finally came to a close in 2015.
 Throughout the show’s chaotic yet singularly-focused narrative, the audience saw a copious amount of cavalier smoking, drinking, and sex.
 It was almost as if the creator intended to make the audience believe that such behaviors defined an era that we were always meant to believe was much more conservative and buttoned-up.
 This assertion can be further supported by the appetites of some of the show’s key players, most notably the main character Don Draper.
-Keep scrolling to learn more about ‘Mad Men,’ drugs, and what substance abuse was really like in the 1960s.
+Our BHOPB detox center shares more about ‘Mad Men’ drugs and what substance abuse was really like in the 1960s.

-Jon Hamm & Alcohol Abuse: The High Cost of Being Don Draper
+Jon Hamm, Alcohol, & the High Cost of Being Don Draper

 The actor who played Draper, Jon Hamm, checked himself into rehab for alcohol abuse, citing his role as Draper as a contributing factor to his downward spiral.
 In an interview with Variety Magazine, Hamm claimed that having to live inside the head of Draper (an alcoholic, morally flawed, womanizing advertising executive) had a significant emotional impact on him.